abhishekvadodariya/Retail-Sales-Analysis-SQL/README.md

     AND quantity >= 4;
 ```

-3. **Write a SQL query to calculate the total sales (total_sale) for each category.**:
+3. **Write a SQL query to calculate the total sales (total_sale) for each category**:
 ```sql
 SELECT category, SUM(TOTAL_SALE)
  FROM retail_sales
  GROUP BY category;
 ```

-4. **Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category.**:
+4. **Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category**:
 ```sql
 SELECT ROUND(AVG(age), 2) as avg_age
 FROM retail_sales
 WHERE category = "Beauty";
 ```

-5. **Write a SQL query to find all transactions where the total_sale is greater than 1000.**:
+5. **Write a SQL query to find all transactions where the total_sale is greater than 1000**:
 ```sql
 SELECT * FROM retail_sales
 WHERE total_sale > 1000;